 1) Prime First if you plan on painting your railing a solid color (which is what I ultimately did after making several mistakes).

-2) Strip the wood if you want a natural wood finish and don’t want a solid color.
+2) Strip the wood if you don’t want to paint but still want a natural wood finish.
 But be warned, lots and lots of work involved with this step.
 It is likely that a stain won’t perform well on an already finished wood.
 Godspeed if this is the route you choose!

 3) Get Opinions on Color…First.
 To be honest, I get so impatient when I have an empty house with no kids, so I get a little overly ambitious and just start painting.
 I’m a much more seasoned DIY’er now…so…lesson learned.
 This is a process that requires planning.
 My other issue?
 I’m fairly desensitized to subtle color differences (you can test your own color acuity in this test).
 So I should have talked this one through with someone that sees color much better than I.